smgacema/Nux3-shopy/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 - Shopify Intergration

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+You'll need an account and store in Shopify.
+Create a developer app and get the storefront domain and Token which u'll put in the env file.

 ## Setup

-Make sure to install the dependencies:
+Install the dependencies:

 ```bash
 # yarn